-- Conducting themselves in accordance with the Respectful Workplace policy. - Refraining from engaging in any behaviour or conduct that constitutes workplace violence, harassment, bullying sexual harassment or discrimination. - Immediately reporting to a Manager, Human Resources representative, or National Executive Director any and all incidents or situations of which they become aware which could constitute a violation of this policy. - Cooperating fully in any investigation conducted pursuant to this policy. - Maintaining confidentiality of all complaints and investigations. - Refraining from engaging in retaliation or reprisal against others who exercise their rights under this policy or who participate in any process or investigation conducted in accordance with this policy.
+- Conducting themselves in accordance with the Respectful Workplace policy. - Refraining from engaging in any behaviour or conduct that constitutes workplace violence, harassment, bullying, sexual harassment or discrimination. - Immediately reporting to their direct supervisor or the Network Human Resources Manager all incidents or situations of which they become aware which could constitute a violation of this policy. - Cooperating fully in any investigation conducted pursuant to this policy. - Maintaining confidentiality of all complaints and investigations. - Refraining from engaging in retaliation or reprisal against others who exercise their rights under this policy or who participate in any process or investigation conducted in accordance with this policy.